Hit and Run Insurance: What You Need to Know

 If you’re struck by a hit-and-run driver while you’re on the road, the first thing to remember is to stay calm.
 You may be frightened or furious (or both), but experts say you should not try to chase the driver down.
 Instead, check your passengers for injuries and assess the damage.
 Call the police immediately so they can make a report.

 Let’s be honest: That was the wrong thing to do.
 Most hit-and-run drivers aren’t malicious, says forensic clinical specialist Dr. Paul Clements, but they do lack empathy.
-Whether you left because you were uninsured, broke, intoxicated or just overwhelmed, you essentially decided your own wellbeing was more important than others’.
-Also, if you’re in an accident you are obligated by law to help any injured person and report it to police.
+Whether you left because you were uninsured, broke, intoxicated, or just overwhelmed, you essentially decided your own well-being was more important than others.
+Also, if you’re in an accident, you are obligated by law to help any injured person and report it to the police.